eth-cscs/ContainerHackathon/Deliverable/README.md

 ## Contents in this directory

-- Deliverable D2.8 report, without individual hackathon team reports (these can be found in the project directories.
+- Deliverable D2.8 report, without individual hackathon team reports (these can be found in the project directories).
 - Participant Survey results